dbwebb-se/mvc/example/symfony/README.md

 Add a new controller
 ----------------------------

-Lets try to add a new controller and move the method we just created doing `/api/lucky/number` into its own `src/Controller/LuckyControllerJson.php`.
+Let's try to add a new controller and move the method we just created doing `/api/lucky/number` into its own `src/Controller/LuckyControllerJson.php`.

 Ok?
 You should then do the following.